Holt59/bain-wizard-interpreter/README.md

     Extends the runner and implement the missing methods.
     """

-    # These are the methods you need to provide - See manager.ManagerModInterface
+    # these are the methods you need to provide, see manager.ManagerModInterface
-    # and manager.ManagerUserInterface for the documentation of each method.
+    # and manager.ManagerUserInterface for the documentation of each method
+    #

-    # The WizardRunner class extends both interfaces and already implements many
+    # the WizardRunner class extends both interfaces and already implements many
-    # functions, but you can always override them.
+    # functions, but you can always override them

     def selectOne(
         self, description: str, options: List[SelectOption], default: SelectOption